Blog

 • Recurring tasks

-One of the biggest problems with software comparison pieces is that it’s tough to know which features are available at the free level.
+One of the biggest problems with software comparison pieces is that knowing which features are available at the free level is tough.
 That’s why I’ve noted which features are behind an upgrade.
 Every other feature I mention in this piece is available to users of the free version of the app.

-I’ve listed the five incredible free Wunderlist alternatives in descending order based on average app store review score, or alphabetically when the score is the same.
+I’ve listed the six incredible free Wunderlist alternatives in descending order based on the average app store review score or alphabetically when the score is the same.
 (I’ll also let you know which I chose at the end.)

-But before we get further into the alternatives, let’s talk about Wunderlist -- for comparison, and old time’s, sake.
+But before we further explore the best alternatives, let’s talk about Wunderlist—for comparison and old time’s sake.

 Wunderlist